DanielSwift1992/veritas-black-hole-article/article_blackhole_inevitable_en.md

 ## Key Physical Facts

 1. **Landauer's Principle** [1–3]: Erasing one bit requires ≥ kT ln 2 energy.
 Verified experimentally at classical and quantum scales.
-Implication: Deletion is a fixed tax that scales poorly at civilization levels.
+Implication: Deletion is a fixed tax that scales poorly at planetary or higher technological scales.

 2. **Bekenstein Bound** [4]: Maximum bits in a region scale with the surface area of the container and are saturated by black holes.
 For reference Schwarzschild radius rₛ = 1 mm, N_max ≈ 1.74 × 10⁶⁴ bits[^scale].